MacKP/coin-slider/README.md

 Add `new LionelM\CoinSliderBundle\LionelMCoinSliderBundle(),` in the `app/AppKernel.php` file.

+Run the command `php composer.phar update coin-slider`.

-Create the symlink in `web/bundles` with `php app/console assets:install web --symlink`.
+If needed, create the symlink in `web/bundles` with `php app/console assets:install web --symlink`.

 This extension use jQuery.
 You should modify your page layout(s) by selecting “Include jQuery”.